 Persons who are overweight or obese may also have other chronic medical problems such as diabetes mellitus and hypertension, or musculoskeletal issues such as knee osteoarthritis.
-Even in the presence of these comorbidities, general exercise prescription remains the same, i.e., at least 150 minutes of moderate-intensity aerobic physical activity per week for individuals 18 years and above of age, with strengthening exercises of major muscle groups of the body at least two times a week.7 However, modifications to the actual exercise prescription should be made considering these comorbidities.
+Even in the presence of these comorbidities, general exercise prescription remains the same, i.e., at least 150 to 300 minutes of moderate-intensity aerobic physical activity per week for individuals 18 years and above of age, with strengthening exercises of major muscle groups of the body at least twice a week.7 However, modifications to the actual exercise prescription should be made with these comorbidities taken into consideration.
 The following paragraphs highlight some of the considerations in exercise prescription for obese or overweight individuals with comorbidities, though these are by no means exhaustive.

-Diabetes mellitus
+Diabetes Mellitus

-Increased glucose uptake by muscles following a bout of prolonged aerobic physical activity may persist for 24 to 48 hours, depending on the intensity of physical activity.22 To benefit from this effect, individuals with diabetes may want to consider moderate- or high-intensity physical activity daily or at least every other day.22

-In addition, individuals with diabetes may need to time their physical activity with their medications.
-For example, individuals on insulin need to avoid prolonged physical activity during their medication's peak onset to avoid hypoglycaemic episodes.
-During the initiation of a physical activity programme, it is also helpful to gauge the individual's response to physical activity by means of self-blood glucose monitoring, to allow for optimal titration of medications.
+Increased glucose uptake by muscles following a bout of prolonged aerobic physical activity may persist for 24 to 48 hours, depending on the intensity of physical activity.22 To benefit from this effect, individuals with diabetes may want to consider moderate- or high-intensity physical activity daily or at least every other day.22 In addition, individuals with diabetes may need to time their physical activity with their medications.
+For example, individuals on insulin need to avoid prolonged physical activity during the peak onset of their medication to avoid hypoglycaemic episodes.
+During initiation of a physical activity programme, it is also useful to gauge the individual's response to physical activity by means of self-blood glucose monitoring, so as to allow for optimal titration of medications.